Skip to content

 Architecture at a glance

-WebSocket MCP stdio USER human at the keyboard YOUR APP browser or node @tesseron/web MCP GATEWAY WebSocket + MCP @tesseron/mcp :7475 AGENT Claude Code, Cursor, Desktop
+WebSocket MCP stdio USER human at the keyboard YOUR APP WS server + tab file MCP GATEWAY WS client + MCP AGENT Claude Code, Cursor, Desktop

 Three processes, two protocols.
-Your app speaks JSON-RPC over WebSocket to the MCP gateway; the gateway speaks MCP stdio to the agent.
+Your app hosts a WebSocket endpoint and announces itself; the gateway dials in and speaks MCP stdio to the agent.

-• Your app - browser tab, React / Svelte / Vue / vanilla-TS, or a Node process.
+• Your app - browser tab, React / Svelte / Vue / vanilla-TS, or a Node / desktop process.
 Hosts the action handlers and the real state they mutate.
-Uses @tesseron/web, @tesseron/server, or a framework adapter.
+Also hosts a local endpoint the gateway dials into:

 • The MCP gateway - a small Node process (@tesseron/mcp) bundled into the Claude Code plugin.
-Listens on ws://127.0.0.1:7475 for your app and on stdio for the agent.
-Translates between the two.
+Runs on stdio for the agent.
+Watches ~/.tesseron/instances/ and dials each app it finds via the binding the manifest advertises.
+The gateway never binds a port of its own.

 • The agent - Claude Code, Claude Desktop, Cursor, or any other MCP client.
-Doesn't know or care about WebSockets - it only sees standard MCP tools.
+Doesn't know or care about transport bindings - it only sees standard MCP tools.

 HopProtocolTransport